How to Get Your First 10 Customers (Lessons from 50 Founders)

 Most founders fail at customer acquisition not because they pick the wrong tactic, but because they:

+Build for everyone.
 Your first customers should be a specific type of person with a specific problem.
 Narrow focus makes everything easier.
 Marketing.
 Messaging.
 Product decisions.
+Expand later.

 What about SEO and backlinks?